Map-A-Droid/MAD-docs/mad-jobs.rst

 Create new job
 ==============

 Create Folder `personal_commands` in MAD's root directory.
-Safe custom jobs as .json file.
+Save custom jobs as .json file.
 MAD must be restarted for new jobs to appear.

 Example Job to read the game's version: